magento/devdocs/guides/v2.1/payments-integrations/base-integration/configuration.md

 Your custom payment integration module must have at least the following dependencies:

-- Magento_Sales:: to be able to get order details
+- Magento_Sales: to be able to get order details
 - Magento_Payment: to use the Magento payment provider gateway infrastructure
 - Magento_Checkout: to be able to add the new payment method to checkout.
 Though if you do not plan to use it on the storefront checkout, this dependency is not required.